Brief Bio & Contact

 Dr. Ing.
 Marianna Charitonidou

-Architect Engineer & Urban Planner, Historian & Theorist of Architecture & Urbanism, Expert in Sustainable Environmental Design, Curator, Urban Sociologist & Art Theorist
+Architect Engineer & Urban Planner, Historian & Theorist of Architecture, Urbanism & Arts, Philosopher, Expert in Sustainable Environmental Design, Curator & Urban Sociologist

-Principal Investigator & Postdoctoral Researcher in Architecture & Urbanism Faculty of Art Theory and History Athens School of Fine Arts
+Senior Lecturer, Senior Researcher & Principal Investigator in Architecture & Urbanism Faculty of Art Theory and History Athens School of Fine Arts

-PhD in Architectural Engineering School of Architecture NTUA
+PhD in Architectural Engineering School of Architecture National Technical University of Athens

 MSc in Sustainable Environmental Design Architectural Association London